Save 30% on online shipping anywhere in Canada and the US!

 The Composition of Steel

-The carbon content of steel is between 0.08 to 1.5 percent.
+The carbon content of steel is between 0.08 and 1.5 percent.
 This makes it harder than wrought iron but not as brittle as cast iron.
 Steel has a unique balance of hardness, flexibility and tensile strength.
 It’s more durable and holds a sharper edge better than the softer wrought iron.
-At the same time it resists shock and tension better than the more brittle cast iron.
+At the same time, it resists shock and tension better than the more brittle cast iron.

 To make steel, iron ore is heated and melted in furnaces where the impurities are removed and carbon added.